OrionExplorer/dcpam/README.md

 > **Information**: This section is incomplete.
 Transform process in DCPAM is yet to be implemented.

 ### Loading
-When all transformations in the Staging Area are completed, DCPAM load the data directly into target tables.
+When all transformations in the Staging Area are completed, DCPAM loads the data directly into target tables.
 Then Staging Area is cleared and ready for the next occurence of data extraction.

 ## Technology
 ### Architecture Overview